1969, Model & Allied Publications

 Reprinted in 1964 in an enlarged and revised edition

-Reprinted in 1969 by Model & Allied Publications in hardcover with dustjacket, 154pp, original UK retail price of 18/- (18 shillings)
+by Model & Allied Publications in hardcover with dustjacket, 154pp, original UK retail price of 18/- (18 shillings)

 Contents: K.N.
 Harris had more than 60 years experience as a model engineer and spent the first 20 yrs of his working life constructing, erecting, testing, maintaining and designing a wide variety of steam engines.
 He has applied that experience to model steam engines.
 Here, different types of model are reviewed from oscillating types to high-duty marine and small-power enclosed engines.
 The illustrations are mostly of engines built by the author.